-It is a drug that is used to treat mental or mood disorders, such as schizophrenia and the mood phase of bipolar disorder.
+It is a drug used to treat mental or mood disorders, such as schizophrenia and the mood phase of bipolar disorder.

 It is also used for psychotic disorders and severe behavior problems in children.

-The main function of Chlorpromazine is to help clarify thoughts to reduce anxiety and nervous attacks that produce aggressive or harmful behaviors, thus maintaining a healthy daily life and a good coexistence with the rest of the nucleus where the affected person develops .
+The primary function of Chlorpromazine is to help clarify thoughts to reduce anxiety and nervous attacks that produce aggressive or harmful behaviors, thus maintaining a healthy daily life and a good coexistence with the rest of the nucleus where the affected person develops.

-This drug belongs to a family of drugs called phenothiazine antipsychotics, which are responsible for restoring the balance of some substances in the brain that are the cause of mental disorders.
+This drug belongs to a family of drugs called phenothiazine antipsychotics, which are responsible for restoring the balance of some substances in the brain that cause mental disorders.

-Some doctors use Chlorpromazine to control anxiety prior to surgery, reducing nausea and vomiting caused by panic attacks , relieve prolonged hiccups, treat tetanus and restlessness.
+Some doctors use Chlorpromazine to control anxiety before surgery, reduce nausea and vomiting caused by panic attacks, relieve prolonged hiccups, and treat tetanus and restlessness.

-This medication should be prescribed by a psychiatrist after a thorough evaluation of the patient and determining that he or she has or suffers from any mental condition or disorder that warrants its use.
+This medication should be prescribed by a psychiatrist after a thorough evaluation of the patient and determining that they have or suffer from any mental condition or disorder that warrants its use.

-Chlorpromazine cannot be taken lightly because it affects the development or behavior of patients, if the affected person does not present the necessary symptoms to have a treatment with this drug, he should not and cannot take it.
+Chlorpromazine cannot be taken lightly because it affects the development or behavior of patients; if the affected person does not present the necessary symptoms to have a treatment with this drug, he or they should not and cannot take it.

 Chlorpromazine treatment should not be stopped suddenly.
 If the patient no longer needs to use this medicine to stabilize his mental condition, its use should be eliminated by gradually lowering the dosage until no more is ingested.

-Otherwise, adverse results can be had, such as a worse imbalance to the condition that the patient had when the treatment began.
+Otherwise, adverse results can be had, such as a worse imbalance in the patient’s condition when the treatment begins.